oracle/weblogic-innovation-seminars/cloud.demos/jcs.basics/deploy.tomcat.on.accs.md

 	[oracle@localhost u01]$

 #### Deploy to Application Cloud Container Service ####
 The application now ready to deploy.
 [Sign in](https://github.com/oracle-weblogic/weblogic-innovation-seminars/blob/caf-12.2.1/cloud.demos/jcs.basics/sign.in.to.oracle.cloud.md) to [https://cloud.oracle.com](https://cloud.oracle.com).
-On the dashboard open the Java Cloud Service Console.
+On the dashboard open the Application Container Cloud Service Console.
 ![](images/deploy.tomcat.03.png)

 If this is the first time when you access Application Container Cloud Service console most likely the Welcome page will be displayed.
 In this case click Applications to skip usefull informations and links.